Sidrawat11/Siamese-Network/README.md

 # Siamese-Network
 This is a Deep Learning Facial Recognition model that uses Siamese-Network

+## Dataset

+The code utilizes the [Labelled Faces in the Wild (LFW)](http://vis-www.cs.umass.edu/lfw/) dataset for training and testing.

+### Dataset Download

+Please download the LFW dataset from the [official website](http://vis-www.cs.umass.edu/lfw/) and extract the files.

+### Dataset Directory

+Once the dataset is downloaded and extracted, place the dataset files in the `lfw` directory.
+The `lfw` directory should be created in the same directory as the code files.

+The directory structure should look like this:

 # Image Collection and Verification

 This code provides functionality for collecting images from a webcam and performing verification using a siamese neural network model.
 It allows the user to collect anchor, positive, and negative images, preprocess them, build a siamese model, train the model, evaluate its performance, and perform real-time verification using the trained model.